Amazon AI tool blindsides merchants by offering products without their knowledge

 Follow topic:

-Sometime around Christmas, Ms Sarah Burzio noticed that the holiday sales bump for her stationery business included some mysterious new customers: a flurry of orders from anonymous email addresses associated with Amazon.com.
+SAN FRANCISCO - Sometime around Christmas, Ms Sarah Burzio noticed that the holiday sales bump for her stationery business included some mysterious new customers: a flurry of orders from anonymous e-mail addresses associated with Amazon.com.

 “I didn’t worry about, it to be honest,” she said.
 “We were getting customers.”